Frequently Asked Questions

 What should I do with used needles and syringes that have been used on my animal?

 Biohazard Buckets are often for sale in pharmacies.
-However, any large, thick, plastic container will work just as well.
-Old Bleach containers or other laundry soap containers are usually thick enough and have openings large enough for used needles and syringes.
+If you are a VMTH client, these can also be purchased from Central Services at the VMTH.
+However, any large, thick, plastic container that can be closed tightly will work just as well.
+Old bleach containers or other laundry soap containers are usually thick enough and have openings large enough for used needles and syringes.
 If you are a client of the VMTH, when these are full, you can bring them back with you for disposal.
 Many referring veterinarians are also happy to accept these containers for disposal as well.
 Alternatively, check with your local sanitary service for recommended procedures in your area.

 Why does my animal’s medication say to wear gloves now, but it didn’t previously?